briangmilnes/APAS-AI/apas-ai/rules/RustRules.md

 - Don’t alias std items.
 Import by their real names.
 - Bounds in code should read minimally (see baseline rules below).
 - Prefer importing frequently used std items (`Iter`, `Formatter`, etc.) rather than repeating long paths.
-- Import order: after the module declaration add a blank line, then all `use std::…` lines, then a blank line, then `crate::…` imports.
+- Import order: after the module declaration add a blank line, then all `use std::…` lines, then a blank line, then `use` statements from external crates, then another blank line followed by `use crate::Types::Types::*;` if needed and the rest of the internal `crate::…` imports.

 Result guidance
 - Formatting-only files (no generic `Result<T, E>`):